Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Numerical Experiments: Multiple-Scenario-Aware Long-term Planning

-16 scenarios per LD curve were generated (160 total).
+Sixteen scenarios per yearly LD curve are generated (160 total).
 The annual increase factor, $\beta$, is set to 1.5\% a year.
 The resulting optimal solution is shown in Fig.~\ref{fig:10yearsLDcurveInvestCase30}.
-We observe that our algorithm installs FACTS devices efficiently and sparsely, thus resolving successful otherwise imminent (observed for a significant portion of the 160 scenarios) AC-OPF infeasibility.
-Optimal solution consists of installation of an SVC device at bus 8 with the capacity of 5.78~MVAr and installation of an SC device at the line between buses 6 and 8 with the capacity increase in 1~\%.
-The proposed investment is 30k$\$$ resulting in the average saving of 1.8~\$ per hour.
+It is observed that proposed algorithm installs FACTS devices efficiently and sparsely, thus resolving successfully the otherwise imminent (observed for a significant portion of the 160 scenarios) AC-OPF infeasibility.
+The optimal solution consists of the installation of an SVC device at bus 8 with the capacity of 5.78~MVAr and installation of an SC device at the line between buses 6 and 8 with a capacity increase of 1\%.
+The proposed investment is 30k$\$$, resulting in an average savings of 1.8\$ per hour.\footnote{All the actual values are model dependent.
+Costs are values of the objective function - determined according to a pre-defined cost of investement for a unit of capacity.}